 It certainly would be comforting during periods when we are facing serious difficulties to believe that we have a guardian angel to guide and/or protect us, but is there a biblical basis for such a belief?
-Let’s consider several scripture passages that may support the existence of guardian angels.
+We will consider several scriptures that may support the existence of guardian angels.

-[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.
-When words in a quoted scripture passage are shown in bold print, the emphasis is our own.]
+[Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, except when we are quoting a source that uses a different translation.
+And, when bold print is shown in the scriptures that we quote in this article, it is to focus on certain words that we will be addressing in our subsequent discussion.]

 1. In Psalm 34:7, the psalmist states, “The angel of the Lord encamps all around those who fear Him, and delivers them.”

-With regard to this verse of scripture, the following comments from Barnes’ Notes on the Whole Bible state that “the angel of the Lord” does not refer to any particular angel and explain that angels not only protect “the people of God,” but also assist them in various other ways:
+With regard to this verse of scripture, the following comments from Barnes’ Notes on the Whole Bible say that “the angel of the Lord” does not refer to any particular angel and also state that angels not only protect “the people of God,” but also assist them in various other ways:

 The angel of the Lord – The angel whom the Lord sends, or who comes, at his command, for the purpose of protecting the people of God.
 This does not refer to any particular angel as one who was specifically called “the angel of the Lord,” but it may refer to any one of the angels whom the Lord may commission for this purpose; and the phrase is equivalent to saying that “angels” encompass and protect the friends of God.
 The word “angel” properly means a “messenger,” and then is applied to those holy beings around the throne of God who are sent forth as his “messengers” to mankind; who are appointed to communicate his will, to execute his commands; or to protect his people. . . .
 Since the word has a general signification, and would denote in itself merely a messenger, the qualification is added here that it is an “angel of the Lord” that is referred to, and that becomes a protector of the people of God.